 The Circus Connection

-Inspired by the traveling circus culture of the early 1900s, Nabisco’s animal crackers came in a now-famous circus wagon-styled box, complete with a string handle that made them perfect as a Christmas tree ornament.
+Inspired by the travelling circus culture of the early 1900s, Nabisco’s animal crackers came in a now-famous circus wagon-styled box, complete with a string handle that made them perfect as a Christmas tree ornament.
 This ingenious packaging transformed the crackers from a simple snack into a cultural phenomenon, bridging the gap between food and entertainment.

 Crafting Your Own Animal Crackers at Home